Sifu213/celestia-pfb-ui/README.md

 # celestia-pfb-ui
 <h1>UI for submitting PFB on a Celestia Ligh Node</h1>

-This repository contains all the ncessary files to get a simple UI to interect with your Light Node Celestion :
+This repository contains all the necessary files to get a simple UI to interact with your Light Node Celestia :
 - get your wallet balance
 - get the last block header commit hash
 - submit a PayForBLob transaction and get back the results

+FInd the live demo here : http://116.203.145.75/

-For woking you will need to
+For deploying it on your server you will need to :

 <h3>Install Apache</h3>
 <pre>sudo apt install apache2</pre>